Mirror, Mirror on the Wall – Or What Happens When You Blink?

 But then, damn it, it happened – I had to blink.

 And well, let me tell you Bruce (or Caitlyn Jenner for that matter), it seems like you’re not the only out there one being stuck in an unwanted body.
 Me too.

-That ill-fated moment when I had to close my eyes for a split second, I woke up and all of the sudden I was in somebody else’s body.
-I expected to be a little familiar with ageing.
-But this woman looking at me back has wrinkles all over her face, eye-lids folding over her eyes, skin sagging in the most unappreciated places and bosom descending down to her knees for heaven’s sake!
+That ill-fated moment when I had to close my eyes for a split second, I woke up and all of the sudden was in somebody else’s body.
+I expected to be a little familiar with ageing, but this woman looking at me back has wrinkles all over her face, eye-lids folding over her eyes, skin sagging in the most unappreciated places and bosom descending down to her knees for heaven’s sake!

 And all this while inside I’m a 19-year-old innocent little flower, free like a bird and mad as a March hare.

-I’ve heard about people suffering from amnesia, and since I’m on the quest to figure out what happened, I suppose that that’s what occurred.
-I blinked, experienced a total blackout, twenty years passed by (meanwhile I got married, had kids, suffered from a nervous breakdown, discovered female midlife crisis), woke up and I was almost 41.
+I’ve heard about people suffering from amnesia and since I’m on the quest to figure out what happened, I suppose that that’s what occurred.
+I blinked, experienced a total blackout, twenty years passed by (meanwhile I got married, had kids, suffered from a nervous breakdown, discovered what is a midlife crisis), woke up and I was almost 41.

 Or perhaps I’m playing a part in one of those movies like 13 going on 30, where you change identity and switch from being a teenager to being an adult, in an instant.
 And all of the sudden you’re Jennifer Garner being trapped in a 13-yearold girl’s body, expect reversed.
 That must be it!
 Since my life has been a constant tragicomedy from the moment I was born, it perfectly fits the part of being padlocked in an older woman’s body.